How to Install a Dalskar Bathroom Faucet From Ikea

-Like much of the merchandise from Ikea, the Dalskar bathroom faucet is designed for easy installation, but unfortunately, the instructions are in picture form only.
-This tutorial will fill in some of the blanks and is designed to be used alongside the manufacturer's photo instructions.
+Like much of the merchandise from Ikea, the Dalskar bathroom faucet is designed for easy installation.
+Unfortunately, the instructions that come with the faucet are in picture form only.
+This tutorial will fill in some of the blanks; use it alongside the manufacturer's illustrated instructions.

 - Dalskar bathroom faucet